ezzllyzz/barbershopscheduler/README.md

 There are 2 available barbers in the application, \
-you can enter "tom" or "tony" as your preferred barber, then choose your preferred date and time. \
+you can enter "tom" or "tony" as your preferred barber, then choose your preferred date and time.

+We use real-time date data, you can only enter a date after today. \
+We assume the shop is closed on every Tuesday, you cannot enter a date that is on Tuesday.\
+To test this, try enter the date "2021-03-09" which is a Tuesday.

-If you enter a time that is occupied, we will try to find the nearest available time to schedule.
+If you enter a time that is occupied, we will try to find the nearest available time in the same day to schedule.\
+To test this, try enter the date "2021-11-11", barber "tom", then "10:00" which is an unavailable time, you will see the nearest available time we found on that day and you can book a schedule on the available time.

+Enter "q" or "quit" to quit the program.

 # Problems need to be fixed

-2:\
 new features can be added:\
 print all schedules for all barbers in the main menu?\
 cancel a schedule\
 if you enter 14:00 for Tom and it is unavailable to schedule, check if other barbers' 14:00 are available?

-3:\
-exception should not appeared in the interface